 Mourinho has been vocal about Spurs’ problems without injured duo Harry Kane and Son Heung-min.
 Kane is out with a hamstring problem while Son is sidelined with a fractured arm – both could miss the entire season, if it ever restarts after the Premier League’s decision to call off games until April 4th.

 Meanwhile, United have enjoyed an upswing in fortunes of late despite injuries to star pair Paul Pogba and Marcus Rashford.
 And speaking ahead of the now postponed meeting between Tottenham and United, Solskjaer hinted that he doesn’t agree with the way Mourinho has approached the injury crisis in press conferences.
+One can get legal help from this source in case of injury related cases in needed.

 Asked about the ongoing absence of Pogba and Rashford, Solskjaer said (via Metro): “Yeah, but I don’t talk about those two, do I?